sayeayed/Structure_from_Motion/README.txt

 - `mpl_toolkits`*

 Notes:
-- 'In order to run the test code, `SfM_test.py` you must copy the "images" folder from the original dataset at http://phototour.cs.washington.edu/datasets/ into the directory NotreDame/NotreDame/
+- 'In order to run the test code, `SfM_test.py` you must copy the "images" folder from the original dataset at http://phototour.cs.washington.edu/datasets/ into NotreDame/NotreDame/ in the working directory
 - 'Lines 5 and 6 of `SfM_test.py` can be commented out to avoid missing dependencies of non-standard libraries denoted by the asterisk, which are only used for plotting purposes

 ## **File descriptions**